Valuation Dashboard: Energy And Materials - Update

 - The SPDR Select Sector ETF in Energy (XLE) has lagged the SPDR S&P 500 ETF (SPY) by about 4.5% and its Materials sibling (XLB) by about 0.3%.

 - The five S&P 500 stocks in Energy and Materials with the best momentum in 1 month are Ecolab Inc. (NYSE:ECL), FMC Corp.
-(NYSE:FMC), Marathon Petroleum Corp (NYSE:MPC), Newmont Mining Corp (NYSE:NEM), Tesoro Corp (NYSE:TSO).
+(NYSE:FMC), Marathon Petroleum Corp.
+(NYSE:MPC), Newmont Mining Corp.
+(NYSE:NEM), and Tesoro Corp.
+(NYSE:TSO).

 Some cheap stocks in their industries